 Responsibility for control and management of this cemetery passed to the Ashburton District Council by authority of the Local Government Reorganisation Order 1989 (NZ Gazette 1989 pages 2315 to 2317).
+The land was classified in 2024.

 The first internment recorded in this area was in 1840, with subsequent burials from 1890 onwards.
 Over 230 burials are recorded at the cemetery (July 2023).